KenYu910645/KenYu910645.github.io/_projects/project_multirobot.md

     </div>
 </div>
 <div class="caption">
-    Load shelf.
-It's used to carry heavy loads.
+    Load shelf
 </div>

 ## Software

 Our software architecture is structured as follows: The Nvidia Jetson Nano is tasked with processing the dual camera images.
-We use ORB-SLAM2 as our primary visual-based SLAM algorithm to build maps while the robot scans the environment.
+We use RTABMAP as our visual-based SLAM algorithm to build maps while the robot scans the environment.
 Additionally, we leverage the ZED camera's built-in visual-inertial odometry for accurate estimations of the robot's kinematic information.
-To enhance localization, especially in cases of losing orientation, we use AprilTags (fiducial markers).
+To recongize load shelf, we use AprilTags (fiducial markers).

 Live data from the ZED camera and the Nvidia Jetson Nano is transmitted to the Raspberry Pi via Ethernet.
 The Raspberry Pi is crucial for processing LIDAR data, which is vital for real-time obstacle avoidance.
 It also runs navigation algorithms, including A* and the Dynamic Window Approach, to determine optimal navigation commands.
-These commands are then relayed to our motor control board, the STM32F446RE.
+These commands are then relayed to our motor control board, the STM32-F446RE.

-Additionally, we utilize SMACH as our task manager, which communicates with our server through Wi-Fi for wireless data transmission.
+Additionally, we utilize SMACH as our task manager, which communicates with our server through Wi-Fi.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">